RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 Known issues in version 0.18:

 - Some URLs are not made into links correctly.
 Please provide feedback if you find an example of this.
+- The toolbar occasionally appears in the wrong place.
+When this happens, click somewhere outside the editor to hide the toolbar, then click in the editor to display the toolbar again.
+- The toolbar very occasionally fails to appear at all.
+This is caused when the server where the coloured icons are stored is not responding.
+This is usually temporary.
+When it happens, wait a while and try again.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.